mkriele/ValueOrientedRiskManagementInsurance.jl/README.md

 <sup>1</sup> The abbreviation `ZK` comes from the original German term "Zielkapital".
 "Target capital" is the literal English translation.

 <sup>2</sup> The abbreviation `RTK` comes from the  original German term "Risikotragendes Kapital".
-Observe that `RBC` is usually understood to mean risk based capital which is different from risk bearing capital.
+Observe that `RBC` is usually understood to mean "risk based capital" which has a different meaning than "risk bearing capital".